Group Behavior and Solidarity

 The program fee covers the costs of program hotels, pensions, hostels and couchettes on overnight trains and berths on overnight ferry boats.
 Accommodations provide you with a variety of living experiences.
 International Youth Hostels usually provide dormitory-style rooms with multiple beds, a common sink and shared restroom and shower facilities.
 Pensions and Albergos are privately-run small hotels.
 Most accommodations are multiple occupancy.
 Some accommodations have lock-out periods during the day and curfews at night.
 You'll be expected to abide by the rules and regulations established by the program director at each of the locations.
 A disregard of these rules may lead to your dismissal from the program.

 You must have a valid passport.
-We'll be collecting passports in order to have visas processed, therefore it is essential to have your passport available shortly after application to this program.
 If you haven't yet applied for a passport, do so immediately.
 Applications can be obtained at any county court house, passport agency or designated post office.
 The expiration date of your passport must be at least six months after the program ends.
 For complete passport information, including printable application forms, visit the State Department website.
 Applications can also be obtained at any county court house, passport agency or designated post office.

 If you are a non-U.S. citizens, you may be required to have additional visas, depending on citizenship and are responsible for securing the necessary visas.
 The Office of Academic Programs Abroad will inform non-U.S. citizens about which steps to take to receive visas for countries on the itinerary.
 APA cannot be responsible for delays, detainments or losses incurred by non-U.S. citizens due to visa problems arising from their citizenships.
 Note: Canadian citizens used to be considered equivalent to U.S. citizens by the customs officials of many countries.
 This is no longer true and Canadian citizens might now need the same visa as any other non-U.S. citizens to enter some countries on our itineraries.